blold/help-center/docs/3_Making Deposits/README.md

 (j)	All payments to Nauticus are subjected to user specific minimum and maximum deposit requirements

 (k)	Nauticus does not accept cash deposits

 * * *

+**Crypto Deposits and Withdrawals on Nauticus Exchange**

+(a)	Crypto assets will be deposited into your wallet after the required number of confirmations has been met *(this number can vary between coins)*

+(b)	The address cannot be used to receive tokens from an ICO.

+(c)	Any other assets transferred to this address other than Bitcoin cannot be recovered

+(d)	Transactions that occur on the blockchain incur mining fees for processing the transaction

+(e)	Nauticus will only credit what is received in the user’s wallet.

+(f)	Nauticus is not responsible for any fees that occur during the transfer

+(g)	Cryptocurrency deposits are subject to mining/transaction fees on the blockchain, Nauticus will only process funds received and will not honor any cost incurred using the blockchain

+(h)	Nauticus is not responsible for any loss of funds or delays due to the incorrect entry of transaction details.
+We recommend users copy and paste the Nauticus deposit details and double check the details prior to completing your deposit

+(i)	Cryptocurrency deposits will be processed after the required number of blockchain confirmations are made

+* * *